sjquant/ms-teams-actions/README.md

 # ms-teams-actions

-Github Actions for Microsoft Teams, built with Python3
+Github Actions for sending a message to Microsoft Teams channel, built with Python3